Iowan of the Week

 Each week, Rep. Axne will submit a statement to the Congressional Record on the unsung Iowan, detailing their work and efforts to make Iowa better and help improve the lives of others.

-Madam Speaker, I rise today to ask the House of Representatives to join me in honoring the late Gail Orcutt of Pleasant Hill, Iowa as Iowan of the Week.
+Madam Speaker, I rise today to recognize a tireless advocate, role model, leader, and the CEO of Children & Families of Iowa Janice Lane Schroeder as Iowan of the Week.